 Successive governments have expressed an ambition to make society fairer, more prosperous, ‘big’, or ‘shared’.
 Yet there persist serious problems of inequality, deprivation, prejudice and discrimination, and various forms of social and spatial division.
 How then, in the UK, can we best sustain a society that is plural and cosmopolitan, prosperous, and at the same time contented and cohesive?
 What social systems and arrays of institutions and relationships are needed to support and include the whole population, and at what scale of organisation given strides towards regional and city devolution, at the same time as changes to the way local government is funded?

 People everywhere are facing an array of changing influences, including globalisation, uncertainty over the global political, economic, demographic and climatological future.
 These may change the meaning of cohesion, for example by changing the importance people attach to nationality and other bases of identity, and by pitting different ties, allegiances and commitments against one another.
-How can societies remain cohesive in the face of quite rapid political, social, economic and technological change?

 The British Academy will draw on its expertise and knowledge to enlighten these issues through debate, publication and research.
 To this end, we have identified five general themes: